VectorCollection data structure design

 Fault Tolerance

 Hazelcast distributes storage data across all cluster members.
 In the event of a graceful shutdown, the data is migrated to remaining active members.
-In version 5.5, there is no automatic data restoration in the event of an unexpected member loss.
+In the event of member crash, if backups were configured, they are used to restore the data.
+If no backups were configured, data can be lost.

 Vector indexes are partitioned, so when you execute similarity search all partitions need to be searched and partial results aggregated.
 This process impacts search performance and recall: